Olster1/olster1.github.io/md_files/windows-keyboard-input.md

 The first bit is splicing in our new string into our input buffer.
 We make sure we don't override any characters in the buffer after the cursor so we make a copy of it.
 We then copy our new string into the buffer starting at the cursor location.
 Next we copy back in the characters we saved.

-After we've spiced our string into the buffer, we process our command buffer, moving the cursor left or right, and if it's a backspace, moving all the characters up by one character.
+After we've spliced our string into the buffer, we process our command buffer, moving the cursor left or right, and if it's a backspace, moving all the characters up by one character.

 Since we're treating all characters as 1 byte length, this isn't immediately unicode compatible, but with not much work you can change that.